 4. Monitoring blood pressure with smartphones

 Telemedicine is quite the trend - the need for versatile healthcare and a shift towards remote health monitoring became evident during the COVID pandemic.
 At-home antigen tests and pulse oximeters quickly became widely available and used by afflicted individuals from the comfort of their homes.
-Numerous apps and platforms today grant people access to healthcare remotely, which both reduces the strain on the healthcare system and also simplifies our own daily lives.
+Numerous apps and platforms today grant people access to healthcare remotely, which both reduces the strain on the healthcare system and simplifies our own daily lives.

-One such is the incredibly cool at-home advent that was introduced by Biospectal, who’ve brought blood pressure monitoring and management quite literally to your fingertips.
+One such incredibly cool at-home advent was introduced by Biospectal, who’ve brought blood pressure monitoring and management quite literally to your fingertips.
 The biotech company, whose focus is on IoT and edge computing technologies, has come up with the OptiBP app that can measure blood pressure through a phone’s camera.

 All you have to do is place your fingertip at the camera and sit tight for 20 seconds.
-This means that anyone with a smartphone can measure their blood pressure without traditional blood pressure cuffs and in half the time.
+This means that anyone with a smartphone can measure their blood pressure without traditional blood pressure cuffs, and in half the time.

 3. Precision medicine and personalized treatments for Alzheimer’s

 The whole purpose of precision medicine is to personalize treatment and prevention based on the particular characteristics of a group that an individual falls into.
-This is thanks to the faster and cheaper technologies available for gene sequencing and editing and has especially been used to treat cancer and develop newer, better drugs.
+This is thanks to faster and cheaper technologies available for gene sequencing and editing and have especially been used to treat cancer and develop newer, better drugs.